rampatra/JavaNotes/_posts/2015-06-30-constructors.md

 __4.__ Constructors can use __any access modifier, including private__.
 (A private constructor means only code within the class itself can instantiate an object of that type, so if the private constructor class wants to allow an instance of the class to be used, the class must provide a static method or variable that allows access to an instance created from within the class.
 Moreover, for a Singleton you are bound to make all constructors of class private.)
+Also note that the default constructor has the same access modifier as the class.

 <table>